Deputy Head, School of Medicine

 |Fax||+61 3 6226 2870|

-Dr Bereznicki’s research has featured the implementation and evaluation of pharmacist involvement in a variety of quality improvement activities in both hospital and community settings.
+A/Prof Bereznicki's research has featured the implementation and evaluation of pharmacist involvement in a variety of quality improvement activities in both hospital and community settings.
 He is now recognised as one of the leading Australian authorities in this area and frequently speaks at conferences and provides education and training for health professionals and consumers.
-His research has been recognised nationally and internationally, and has resulted in a number of awards, including the following: Inaugural National Institute of Clinical Studies PhD Scholarship (2004-2007, Inaugural National Prescribing Service Student Quality Use of Medicine Award (2006), Tasmanian and Australian Pearcey Award for Innovative and Pioneering Achievement and Contribution to Research and Development in Information Technology (2006), Tasmanian Young Achiever in Science and Technology (2007) Dean of Graduate Research (University of Tasmania) Commendation for an outstanding doctoral thesis (2008) Pharmaceutical Society of Australia Young Pharmacist of the Year (2008) Faculty of Health Science, University of Tasmania Rising Star (2009) University of Tasmania Rising Star (2010)
+His research has been recognised nationally and internationally, and has resulted in a number of awards, including the following: Inaugural National Institute of Clinical Studies PhD Scholarship (2004-2007, Inaugural National Prescribing Service Student Quality Use of Medicine Award (2006), Tasmanian and Australian Pearcey Award for Innovative and Pioneering Achievement and Contribution to Research and Development in Information Technology (2006), Tasmanian Young Achiever in Science and Technology (2007) Dean of Graduate Research (University of Tasmania) Commendation for an outstanding doctoral thesis (2008) Pharmaceutical Society of Australia Young Pharmacist of the Year (2008) Faculty of Health, University of Tasmania Rising Star (2009) University of Tasmania Rising Star (2010)

-Dr Bereznicki has been committed to improving the use and management of anticoagulants (such as warfarin) in Australia since his early career.
+A/Prof Bereznicki has been committed to improving the use and management of anticoagulants (such as warfarin) in Australia since his early career.
 Warfarin is a commonly used drug, particularly in the elderly, for stroke prevention.
 His work, therefore, has been focussed on strategies to improve the quality use of warfarin in the elderly via a range of innovative strategies.
 These projects have focussed on both the community dwelling and institutionalised elderly.
 He has published widely in local and international journals on this topic.
 His innovative research in anticoagulation management is internationally recognised and is currently being implemented to provide a unique, community-based, pharmacist-led service for all Australians (funding in the last 5 years exceeding $6.5M).
 He is also currently investigating the outcomes of warfarin therapy in elderly Australian veterans on behalf of the Department of Veterans Affairs.
-While research involving antithrombotic medications has been his major focus, Dr Bereznicki has also been involved in a number of other projects focussed on improving the quality use of medicines in community and hospital settings.
+While research involving antithrombotic medications has been his major focus, A/Prof Bereznicki has also been involved in a number of other projects focussed on improving the quality use of medicines in community and hospital settings.

 BPharm Hons thesis: An evaluation of the usefulness of portable INR monitors in rural Australian medical practice (Supervisor Professor Greg Peterson).